 HOW TO SERVE LEGAL PAPERS IN VIETNAM

-This article will provide guidance on how to serve legal papers in Vietnam.
+This article will provide guidance regarding Vietnam Process Service.
 A Marxist-Leninist one-party socialist republic, Vietnam is one of two communist states in Southeast Asia (the other being Laos).
 Constitutionally, the C.P.V. claims to have sway over all aspects of Vietnamese politics and society.
 The president is the elected head of state and military commander-in-chief, as well as the chairman of the Council of Supreme Defense and Security, and holds the second-highest office in Vietnam.
 They also perform executive functions and state appointments, sets policies, and serve as the second-highest official in the country.
-Click here for How the Hague Convention Simplifies International Process Service.
+Click here for information on How To Serve Legal Papers Internationally

 BACKGROUND